SpontanCombust/witcherscript-ide/docs/user-manual/diagnostic-index.md

 ### `repeated-specifier`

 Specifiers are keywords that tell the WitcherScript compiler to give a code symbol some specific properties.
-For example adding the keyword `exec` before global function declaration will make that function be able to be invoked from the level of the debug console in game.
+For example adding the keyword `exec` before global function declaration will make that function accessible from the debug console in game.

 Repeating the same specifier for one code symbol is not allowed.